petiesmo/social-media-PII-scrubber/README.md

 - Classes to consolidate multi-use functions and data management
 - Lower temp memory demands: Zip files are not unzipped/destroyed
 - GUI: Simple input form for input values & launch parser
+- Progress bars for longer running processes & Options to skip media (face blurring) sequence

 ![SMParser Main Screen](https://raw.githubusercontent.com/petiesmo/social-media-PII-scrubber/pjs-dev/SMParser_MainScreen.PNG)

-## Installation sequence
+## Installation sequence (for Windows)
 - Download Visual Studio
 - Install cmake
 - Install dlib (for face_recognition)
-- Install spacy
-- python -m spacy download en_core_web_sm  (dictionary of names)
+- python -m textblob.download_corpora (this will download ntlk_data, probably to your home/AppData/roaming folder)
-- install scrubadub_spacy
-- modify scrubadub_spacy\detectors\spacy.py to recognize en_core_web_sm as a valid library -- (edit) Line 66:     "en": "en_core_web_sm",
--- (add)  Line 148:     models.append('en_core_web_sm')
+- Relocate nltk_data into your virtual environment .venv folder (path should be ./.venv/nltk_data)
 - Note: The Pyinstaller process (from launch_smparser.spec) requires numerous 'hook' files to collect the hidden imports and data files.
 These are included in the ./hooks folder.
-Several 'standard' hooks were also revised to 'collectall' - [numpy, packaging, sacremoses...]

 ## Release Notes
+- v0.4 - Changed name detector/library to textblob
 - v0.3 - TTParser modified to suit data anonymity
 - v0.2 - SCParser added; New feature: Alias a custom list of values; Fix: Update Starting Date as duration is changed